-There was no visual inspection of the premises however, a meeting took place with relevant staff members to discuss the PFE standards.
-A powerpoint presentation of the areas where human tissue is stored was shared during the assessment.
+There was no visual inspection of the premises; however, a meeting took place with relevant staff members to discuss the Premises, facilities and equipment (PFE) standards.
+A presentation of the areas where human tissue was stored at the premises for two research groups was shared during the assessment.